Robert M. Harveson, Extension Plant Pathologist University of Nebraska, Panhandle REC, Scottsbluff

 Although plant disease studies had been conducted at the University of Nebraska by Charles Bessey and his students since at least 1885 (approximately twelve reports, bulletins, and papers pertaining to plant diseases were published between 1885 and 1905), 1920 was a watershed year for plant pathology in Nebraska.
-This was the year when it was formally recognized as a separate entity apart from botany with the formation of a plant pathology department.
+This was the year when it was formally recognized as a separate entity apart from botany with the formation of a Department of Plant Pathology.
 At this time, two major lines of research in the state were begun, including investigations into the cereal rusts and studies involving soilborne potato diseases.
 Research responsibilities were further divided into two major areas with Peltier taking the grain and forage crops while Goss conducted investigations on the horticultural crops, primarily potatoes.
 This arrangement continued for the next 17 years until Peltier’s departure in 1937.

 Peltier’s Work with Rhizoctonia

 Peltier was an unusually versatile scientist, trailblazing the discovery and investigation of several new diseases and areas of plant pathology, including root rots caused by Rhizoctonia, bacterial wilt of alfalfa, wheat streak mosaic, and citrus canker.
 His doctoral dissertation from the University of Illinois was one of the first major monographs in the U.S. involving Rhizoctonia, (a similar study was published contemporarily by Benjamin Duggar at Cornell).
 This work was a comprehensive, comparative treatment characterizing and differentiating the two species, R. solani and R. crocorum; it thus become a landmark in plant pathology literature, ultimately providing a much better understanding of this important pathogen.